 Insecticides are used to control insects, acaricides or miticides are used to control mites and nematicides are used to control nematodes.
+Fungicides should be used to control fungal diseases.
 Nigeria is a unique country; you have to be very careful when buying pesticides.
 A lot of the pesticides sold in Nigeria are sub-standard.

 Downy mildew remains the commonest and deadliest disease in cucumber farming in Nigeria.
 A lot of people believe downy mildew is a fungal infection, this is not too true.
 Downy mildew is caused by oomycetes, oomycetes are not true fungi but they share a lot of attributes with common fungi.
 Downy mildew makes the leaves of cucumber plants turn brownish and yellowish; it also causes defoliation and death of leaves.
 Downy mildew affects the photosynthetic ability of plants, once your cucumber plants cannot produce food for itself through photosynthesis; the yield of the cucumber plants reduces significantly.